-During a circumcision, the foreskin is freed from the head of the penis (glans), and the excess foreskin is clipped off.
+During a circumcision, the foreskin is freed from the head of the penis, and the excess foreskin is clipped off.
 If done in the newborn period, the procedure takes about five to 10 minutes.
 Adult circumcision takes about one hour.
 The circumcision generally heals in five to seven days.

 Is circumcision necessary?

 The use of circumcision for medical or health reasons is an issue that continues to be debated.
-Currently, the American Academy of Pediatrics does not recommend routine circumcision for newborn males stating the evidence was not significant enough to prove the operation's benefit.
+The American Academy of Pediatrics (AAP) found that the health benefits of newborn male circumcision outweigh the risks, but the benefits are not great enough to recommend universal newborn circumcision.
 The procedure may be recommended in older boys and men to treat phimosis (the inability to retract the foreskin) or to treat an infection of the penis.

 Parents should talk with their doctor about the benefits and risks of the procedure before making a decision regarding circumcision of a male child.
 Other factors, such as your culture, religion, and personal preference, will also be involved in your decision.